termina-lang/termina/README.md

 The following features are under consideration and are not yet present or available to the application developer:

 - Generic programming.
 The language implements a small number of parametric types for memory management and inter-task communication, but there is no flexible mechanism to allow generic programming.
+- Support for Symmetric Multiprocessing Systems (SMP).
+Currently, the language does not incorporate facilities for the deployment of applications in SMP systems.
 - Implementation of support for other real-time operating systems.
-The Termina runtime, available in this repository, supports a small number of platforms.
+The Termina OSAL supports a small number of platforms.
 It is planned to incorporate new platforms in the near future.

 ## Contribute